dryman/opic/README.md

 engines.
 At the moment of writing we provide a POC hash table to demonstrate how easy it is to build an embedded key-value store engine.

+TODO: link to post or tutorial for the hash table.

 SYNOPSIS
 --------